Bassett88/arkosR36S/Frequently-Asked-Questions---RG351V.md

 * The roms are in the supported extension for the system per the [Emulators and Ports section](https://github.com/christianhaitian/arkos/wiki/ArkOS-Emulators-and-Ports-information)
 * Try pressing start then go to **UI Settings** then **visible systems** and make sure to **select all**.
 * Try pressing start then go to **Advanced settings** and be sure **parse gamelists only** is off.

+## Q. How do I generate .m3u files for PS1 games in ArkOS?
+### A. Do the following:

+1. Load all of your ps1 .cue or .chd files into the /roms/psx folder.
+   * Only .cue or .chd files are possible for creating .m3u files in ArkOS!
+   * If you wish, you can place your ps1 games within individual sub folders within the /roms/psx folder.
+For example, you can put all of your Metal Gear Solid cue/bin or chds within /roms/psx/mgs folder and this tool will still work.
+   * Your multi disc games should have the word **Disc** as part of it description in order to properly generate a good m3u file.

+2. Go to the Options section in Emulationstation just above Retroarch and select **PS1 - Generate m3u files** and when completed, the screen will show what all m3u files were created.
+   * If you add additional multi disc games after running this tool, be sure to go to the Options section in Emulationstation just above Retroarch and select **PS1 - Delete m3u files** and then recreate them.
+Failing to do so will create additional entries in existing m3u files that may cause issues.

+## Q. I have duplicate games showing for PS1.
+How do I eliminate the duplicates?
+### A. This is most likely caused by having multiple .cue or .chd files for multi disk games.
+Do the following:

+1. Be sure to follow the steps [here for generating .m3u files in ArkOS](https://github.com/christianhaitian/arkos/wiki/Frequently-Asked-Questions---RG351V#q-how-do-i-generate-m3u-files-for-ps1-games-in-arkos)
+2. Then go to the Options section in Emulationstation just above Retroarch and select **PS1 - Show only m3u files**.
+3. Emulationstation will restart and you should only have single entries for your multi disk games.